 Overwinter

-A card deck for the long dark
+An art project for the long dark

 A Woman in the Polar Night is a memoir by Christiane Ritter of her year living in a hut in the Arctic.
-Like Ritter, I was looking down the barrel of a long dark stay in an environment that has to be carefully considered, was often impenetrable and full of unexpected dangers.
-Like Ritter, I knew that this harsh period would one day end, bringing in Spring, warmth and a greater freedom of movement.
+Like Ritter, I was looking down the barrel of a long dark stay in an environment that had to be carefully considered, was often impenetrable and full of unexpected dangers.
+Like Ritter, I knew that this harsh period would one day end, bringing in warmth and a greater freedom of movement.

 I created an art piece using the words of her memoir as a base.